Adolphe Marbot

 Antoine Adolphe Marcelin Marbot (/mɑːrˈboʊ/ mar-BOH, [ɑ̃twan adɔlf maʁsəlɛ̃ maʁbo]; 22 March 1781 – 2 June 1844), known as Adolphe Marbot, was a French general.
 He belongs to a family that has distinguished itself particularly in the career of arms, giving three generals to France in less than 50 years.
+His younger brother, Marcellin Marbot, was also a general.

 Biography

 Early life

 Antoine Adolphe Marcelin Marbot was born into a family of military nobility in Altillac, in the ancient province of Quercy in southwestern France.
-He was the elder son of General Jean-Antoine Marbot, former aide-de-camp to Lieutenant-Général de Schomberg, inspector general of the cavalry within the Military household of the king of France.
+He was the elder son of General Jean-Antoine Marbot, who had served as aide-de-camp to Lieutenant-Général de Schomberg, inspector general of the cavalry in the military household of the king of France.

-After studying at the military college of Sorèze, he entered the army at the age of seventeen as a chasseur in the 21st cavalry regiment of chasseurs.
+After completing his studies at the Military College of Sorèze, he joined the army at the age of seventeen, enlisting in the 21st Cavalry Regiment.
 He was promoted to the rank of second lieutenant on 5 October 1799, and became aide-de-camp to General Jean-Baptiste Bernadotte, commander-in-chief of the Army of the West (and future King Charles XIV John of Sweden), with the rank of lieutenant.

 Consulate

-In 1802, he was arrested on the ground of being concerned in a Republican plot against the Consulate.
+In 1802, he was arrested on suspicion of participating in a Republican plot against the Consulate.
 General Bernadotte was suspected of being at the head of this plot and his aide-de-camp, the young Lieutenant Marbot, was interrogated at the Temple Prison in Paris, with the aim of obtaining a confession from him which he would not provide.
 He was released after 3 months in detention, although First Consul Napoleon Bonaparte continued to regard him as an opponent of the established regime.

 After his release, he was exiled and was sent on various overseas missions, which he performed with the greatest distinction.
 He was promoted to the rank of captain before returning to France.